Q: What ages do you teach?

 Q: How do I know if my child is ready to start lessons?

-A: For a child to start standard piano lessons, he should be able to count to ten, recognize & write the numerals 1-5 & letters A-G, wiggle his fingers independently, differentiate between left & right, and focus on an activity for 10-minutes at a time.
+A: For a child to start standard private music lessons, they should be able to count to ten, recognize & write the numerals 1-5, the letters A-G, wiggle their fingers independently, differentiate between left & right, and focus on an activity for 10 minutes.
+(If your child is very young and still learning some of these, always feel free to call the office and see if private lessons are the best fit for you!)

-We also offer piano lessons for preschoolers, focused around “music readiness.”
+We also offer music lessons for preschoolers, focused around “music readiness.”
 No child is too young to begin discovering the joys of music!
-Check out our kindermusic program to learn how you can help jump-start your child’s musical development at an early age.
+Check out our kindermusic program to learn how you can help jump-start your child’s musical development at an early age if private lessons are too advanced.

-A child’s interest in music is the most important indicator of readiness: Does he express himself musically (singing, humming, dancing, tapping rhythms)?
-If you have a piano or keyboard, does he spend time exploring the sounds and making up songs?
+A child’s interest in music is the most important indicator of readiness: Do they express themselves musically (singing, humming, dancing, tapping rhythms)?
+If you have an instrument at home, do they spend time exploring the sounds and making up songs?
+These are some of the indicators that music lessons could benefit them personally, and developmentally.

 Q: How can I help my preschooler prepare for music lessons?